Anthonyhawkins/concourse-kit/README.md

 ## Requirements
 To getup and running with Concourse Kit, you will need the following.
-* **Python 3.9:** You will need Python 3.9+ installed as this approach makes use of the union operator for dictionaries.
+* **Python 3.9:** You will need Python 3.9+ installed as this cck makes use of the union operator for dictionaries.
 * **fly CLI:** You will need the fly CLI installed as concourse kit invokes it to validate, and set pipelines for you.
 * **An Open Mind:** Yes, this is a very unconventional approach to developing and managing pipelines but it might just be crazy enough to work.